-The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements which must be met at and subsequent to delivery of the Notes in order that interest on the Notes be and remain excluded from gross income for federal income tax purposes.
+The Internal Revenue Code of 1986, as amended (the "Code"), imposes certain requirements which must be met at and subsequent to delivery of the Notes in order that interest on the Notes be, and continue to be, excludable from gross income for federal income tax purposes.
 Noncompliance with such requirements could cause interest on the Notes to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Notes, irrespective of the date on which such noncompliance occurs.
 The Tax Regulatory Agreement, which will be executed and delivered by the District concurrently with the Notes, contains representations, covenants and procedures relating to the use, expenditure and investment of proceeds of the Notes in order to ensure compliance with such requirements of the Code.
-Pursuant to the Tax Regulatory Agreement, the District also covenants and agrees that it shall perform all things necessary or appropriate under any valid provision of law to ensure interest on the Notes shall be excluded from gross income for federal income tax purposes under the Code.
+Pursuant to the Tax Regulatory Agreement, the District also covenants and agrees that it shall perform all things necessary or appropriate under any valid provision of law to ensure interest on the Notes shall be excludable from gross income for federal income tax purposes under the Code.
+Failure to comply with certain of such requirements may cause interest on the Notes to be included in gross income for federal income tax purposes retroactively to the date of the issuance of the Notes.